canonical/observability/decision-records/2025-08-20--otelcollector-component-identifiers.md

 **Author:** Michael Thamm (@michaelthamm)

 ## Context and Problem Statement
-The flexibility of otelcol pipeline component identifiers means we have design flexibility, but also room for bugs.
+Otelcol pipeline component identifiers provides design flexibility, but also room for bugs.
 Bugs can include:
 1. Overwriting existing component
 2. Assigning component to the wrong pipeline
 3. Unintentional processing in a pipeline

 We have 2 categories of config components: otelcol's private components (e.g. prometheus self-monitoring) and components from relations.
-Especially with the ability to [define custom processors](https://charmhub.io/opentelemetry-collector-k8s/configurations?channel=2/edge#processors), we should make these "private" to avoid collisions described in [this issue](https://github.com/canonical/opentelemetry-collector-k8s-operator/issues/117).

-Looking at the extremes of the pipeline configurations with a config like:
+*For context only*, when looking at the extremes of the pipeline configurations with a config like:
 ```mermaid
 flowchart LR
 flog-1 --> otel